Handbook of Committee Charges

 2. Accumulate, edit and publish information about SCLA and its divisions, of interest to public, academic and special libraries.

-1. Create a slate of SCLA Board members for the coming year, to be presented to members of the SCLA Executive Board in accordance with the NYLA Election Timeline.
+1. Create a slate of SCLA Board members for the coming year, to be presented to members of the SCLA Board in accordance with the SCLA Election Timeline.

-2. Collect biographies of candidates, submit this information to NYLA, and coordinate with the SCLA webmaster to display candidate biographies on the SCLA webpage.
+2. Collect biographies of candidates, submit this information post to the Listserv, and coordinate with the SCLA webmaster to display candidate biographies on the SCLA webpage.

 NYLA CONFERENCE PROGRAM PLANNER